 Brette's Answer: If you can show that it is hard on your children, you'll have a better chance.
 What you're going to need to do is get the teachers and principal to come in testify for you.
 If they will come in and support your position, you have a very good case.
 You can file for custody in family court.

 Ellen's Question: If the parents have joint physical and legal custody, does a parent have the right to drop off and pick up child before or after school when it is not their day?

 Brette's Answer: If it violates the parenting plan, then no. You can't really expect the school to monitor this unless you give them the set schedule and even then they may say they can't be responsible.
 If your ex is taking your child on days that are not his, he is violating the order and you should go back to court (or to a mediator) to solve it.

 Amanda's Question: My ex-husband has our 8 year old on Monday, Wednesday, and Saturdays.
 But he works until 7 pm on Mondays.
 He wants to put her in a daycare on Mondays now instead of me watching her.
-Can he do this since it wasn't discussed in the mediation agreement?
 If I go and pick her up at school on his day could I get in trouble?

 Brette's Answer: You should seek to have the agreement changed.
 Going and picking her up is not the right way to handle this since you will violate the agreement.
 Courts prefer for a child to be with a parent than with another caregiver in most instances.